riya-chougule/Department-management-system/README.md

 # Department-management-system
-It contains a project of department management system using html5, CSS and javascript
+It contains a project of department management system using html5,CSS,php and javascript